realfemiabiodun/Sales-Performance---Customer-Product-and-Regional-Insights/README.md

 - Recommendation
 Continue diversifying product offerings while avoiding overreliance on single-product revenue streams.
 Maintain portfolio balance to protect against demand volatility.

+## Project Files

+- **Sales Performance Dashboard** – Main Excel dashboard showing overall KPIs and interactive charts.
+- **Customer, Product, and Insight Dashboard** – Detailed dashboard focused on customer segments, product performance, and regional insights.
+- **Sales Performance Interactive Dashboard** – Fully interactive dashboard for exploring trends over time (yearly).
+- **Data Modelling** – Power Pivot data model used to structure raw sales data for analysis.
+- **DAX Measure** – Collection of DAX formulas used to calculate KPIs like Total Revenue, AOV, Average Unit Price, and YoY growth.

+## How to use

+1. Scroll through the screenshots in this repository to explore the dashboard.
+2. Review key metrics like Total Revenue, Total Orders, AOV, and YoY growth.
+3. Examine charts for insights on products, customers, regions, and monthly trends.
+4. Use the visuals to understand overall performance, yearly growth, and areas needing attention.

+## Data Sources
+Easy Technologies Academy